seenya/simplebot/README.md

 ## Assemlbing the SimpleBot

-ou can assemble your simple bot in the order that suits you best.
+You can assemble your simple bot in the order that suits you best.
 You could do it the following way:

 1. Screw the nub/dome thing to the back of your base board
   1. Underneath the board at the bottom of the picture below